geoserver/geoserver/doc/en/user/source/styling/sld-extensions/pointsymbols.rst

       </Graphic>
     </PointSymbolizer>

-In this example an SVG image is being used, so the ``Size`` is specified.
+In this example an SVG graphic is being used, so the size is specified explicitly.

 Dynamic symbolizers
 -------------------

-In standard SLD, the ``Mark/WellKnowName`` element and the ``ExternalGraphic/OnlineResource/href`` attribute are static strings.
+In standard SLD, the ``Mark/WellKnowName`` element and the ``ExternalGraphic/OnlineResource/@xlink:href`` attribute are fixed strings.
 This means they have the same value for all rendered features.
 When the symbols to be displayed vary depending on feature attributes this restriction leads to very verbose styling, as a separate ``Rule`` and ``Symbolizer`` must be used for each different symbol.